encima-io/larawasm/readme.md

 First you need to install the standard Rust toolchain and wasm-pack, [follow the instructions here](https://rustwasm.github.io/book/game-of-life/setup.html).

+You'll also need Laravel installed.
+Check out [this page for more information.](https://laravel.com/docs/5.8/installation)

 Okey, now clone this repository and pull in Laravel's dependencies.

 ```bash